chevron icon chevron icon chevron icon

 Explanation:

-A very dilute sugar solution implies that there are very little sugar molecules in a very large volume of water (solvent).
+A very dilute sugar solution implies that there are fewer sugar molecules in a very large volume of water (solvent).

 Since there is a large amount of water, the water molecules are closely packed together but moving at random.